Earthquake Insurance: Is It Worth It, What It Costs & How It Works

 Who Needs Earthquake Insurance?
 Risk Zones Explained

-Standard homeowners policies — from any insurer — exclude earthquake damage.
+Standard homeowners policies from any insurer exclude earthquake damage.
 So the question isn't really "should I add earthquake insurance?" but rather "how high is my risk, and can I afford not to have it?"

-Highest-Risk States & Regions
+Highest-Risk States and Regions

 State/Region Hazard Level Key Risk Factor

-Alaska 🔴 Very High Alaskan-Aleutian Megathrust; most frequent quakes nationwide
+Alaska 🔴 Very High Alaskan-Aleutian Megathrust; ~12,000 M3+ quakes yearly

 Hawaii 🔴 High Volcanic activity and frequent seismic events

-Pacific Northwest (WA/OR) 🟠 High Cascadia Subduction Zone — potential M9+ megathrust
+Pacific Northwest (WA/OR) 🟠 High Cascadia Subduction Zone, potential M9+ megathrust

 Charleston, SC area 🟡 Moderate Historical M7+ event in 1886; risk often underestimated